clue1ess/xv6/explanation_xv6.md

 copyout:

+// Copy len bytes from p to user address va in page table pgdir.

+1. get va offset within its page using uva2ka
+2. copy data using memmove

 uva2ka :

+1. Find out if the address given in user sapce or not.
+2. If it is, return physical offset in pte for that va.

 freevm:

-free pgdir.
+//Free a page table and all the physical memory pages in the user part. free pgdir.
 First free user part(can be variable in size) and then kernel entries (fixed NPDENTRIES).
 1. free user pages using deallocuvm
 2. free kernel part.
 Iterate over NPDENTRIES :